 Just like ROI, a wellness VOI analysis also tries to compare employee well-being program participants to non-participants, but in addition to looking at dollars saved, they also look at other measures such as job satisfaction or employee morale.

-These are all questions related to value on investment.
-A wellness VOI evaluation does not produce a numeric ratio like ROI does.
+These are all questions related to wellness value on investment.
+A wellness VOI evaluation does not produce a numeric ratio like a wellness ROI does.
 The results of a wellness VOI study just state the facts: the program improved job satisfaction by X amount.

-Some people think you must pick only one measurement technique.
-They think that you should use either wellness ROI OR wellness VOI, but not both.
-This approach makes no sense because even though it can be more difficult to measure “softer measures,” the best worksite wellness programs can impact a wide variety of outcomes within an organization.
+Some people think you must pick only one measurement technique – they think that you should use either wellness ROI OR wellness VOI, but not both.
+This approach is flawed because, even though it can be more difficult to measure “softer measures,” the best worksite wellness programs can impact a wide variety of outcomes within an organization.

-In these countries, worksite wellness programs are being used to improve productivity and to create added value from the workforce from the start.
-There is little need to conduct to ROI analyses when wellness VOI is the primary reason programs exist.
+In these countries, worksite wellness programs are being used solely to improve productivity and to create added value from the workforce.
+There is little need to conduct wellness ROI analyses when wellness VOI is the primary reason programs exist.